iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 -  One can rename tabs which default to query.
 -  Polling by default every 2 seconds.
 -  One can change format etc.

-## Introspection

--  See introspection.md for queries.
-GraphQL designed to be self-explaining.

 ## Client HTML example